 McTyeire Hall - French and Italian are among the languages featured in McTyeire Hall, the international residence of approximately 100 students who eat together, speak foreign languages, and engage in a variety of cultural activities.
 Each year exchange students who are native speakers of French and Italian live in McTyeire to offer authentic linguistic and cultural experiences.

-Café François - An opportunity for francophone members of the Vanderbilt community to come together weekly for a social hour sponsored by CSLS and the French department.
+Café Français - An opportunity for francophone members of the Vanderbilt community to come together weekly for a social hour sponsored by Center for Second Language Studies and the department.

 Aperitivo Italiano - Weekly meetings with Italian faculty and Italian native speakers to practice your Italian and enjoy great Italian food and beverages.